swadmahfuz/Certificate-Verification-System-Training/README.md

    ```
 3. Import the sample .sql file to your DB and configure .env file as per DB Name.
 4. Run the project
 5. Register new user to login to dashboard.
 (Make sure registration route is enabled in web.php)

+Please note that the Inspection CVS application (separate application) must be installed in the same domain under a seprate sub-domain for the whole system to work.
+It is recommended to install Training CVS first and then the Inspection CVS.

+This application shares a common database with the Inspection CVS and thus the .env file for both the applications should be configured in a way so that both Training CVS and Inspection CVS uses the same database name & credentials and SMTP credentials.

 <stong>Notes</strong>